m-dwyer/emdwyer.github.io/2023-01-14-shoppy-htb/index.md

-If i inject into this with `' || 1==1//` ,  I get to users in the download link that shows - http://shoppy.htb/exports/export-search.json:
+If i inject into this with `' || 1==1//` ,  I get two users in the download link that shows - http://shoppy.htb/exports/export-search.json:

 ```json
 [